 Nick Le Pan, Director, Canadian Imperial Bank of Commerce

 Mr. Le Pan has extensive experience within the financial services sector, in particular in the areas of: regulation, risk governance, and oversight.
 In addition to his position as Chair of the Brandes IRC, Mr. Le Pan serves on the Board of Directors of CIBC, a major Canadian chartered bank.
 He also Chairs the Board of Directors of Canadian Public Accountability Board, the independent Canadian regulator of audit firms for reporting issuers.
 Mr. Le Pan frequently acts as a consultant on financial services matters for various organizations, including for the International Monetary Fund.
-Previously Mr. Le Pan has served as the Chair of both CIBC’s risk committee and CIBC’s governance committee.
+Previously Mr. Le Pan has served as the Chair of CIBC’s risk committee and was a member of the CIBC’s governance committee.
 From 2001 to 2006 he was the Superintendent of Financial Institutions for Canada.
 Prior to that he served as Vice Chair of the Basel Committee on Banking Supervision.
 Additionally, Mr. Le Pan has both authored and provided significant contributions to various reports on financial services matters.

 Lawrence Ritchie, Partner, Osler, Hoskin & Harcourt LLP.